Great Lakes Fishery and Ecosystem Restoration Program (GLFER)

 Published Jan.
 16, 2024

-Updated: Jan.
-16, 2024
+Updated: July 25, 2024

-Congress has found that the Great Lakes comprise a nationally and internationally significant fishery and ecosystem that should be developed and enhanced in a coordinated manner.
+Congress found that the Great Lakes comprise of nationally and internationally significant fishery and ecosystem that should be developed and enhanced in a coordinated manner.
 Section 506 authorized the U.S. Army Corps of Engineers to cooperate with other federal, state, and local agencies to plan, implement, and evaluate projects supporting the restoration of the fishery, ecosystem, and beneficial uses of the Great Lakes, with 35 percent matching funds from non-federal project sponsors.

 Projects that restore fish and wildlife habitat, remove dams and other barriers to fish migration, prevent and control non-native invasive species, and contribute to the removal of beneficial use impairments in Areas of Concern are eligible for funding through the program.